-There is a fair bit of parking at Ambleside Park, but far from enough for all 10,000 attendees.
-Unless you are really early, chances are you’ll need to park on a street a fair ways away and walk to the venue.
+There is a fair bit of parking at Ambleside Park, but far from enough for all 10,000 or so people who sometimes attend.
+Unless you are really early, chances are you’ll need to park on a street a good ways away and walk to the venue.
 If you can, carpool or take public transit.

 What to Expect

 Nowruz festivities at Ambleside include Persian music, food, dancing and fire jumping.
 As with every year, all are welcome and thousands turn out.